© Crown copyright 2018

 For all UK recipients

-UK Research & Innovation (UKRI) will be developing systems to ensure payments to beneficiaries of Horizon 2020 funding can continue.
-Current UK recipients of Horizon 2020 funding will soon be invited to provide initial data about project(s) on a portal hosted on GOV.UK.
+UK Research & Innovation (UKRI) are developing systems to ensure payments to beneficiaries of Horizon 2020 funding can continue.
+Current UK recipients of Horizon 2020 funding should provide initial data about project(s) on a portal hosted on GOV.UK.
 The portal is designed to ensure that UKRI has information about projects and participants in order to deliver the underwrite guarantee if required.
 UKRI will use the contact details provided by current recipients to inform them of the next steps in the process.

 The portal will remain open after the UK leaves the EU so that UK applicants can continue to register as and when they are informed that their bid has been successful.
 More information on the portal is available on the UKRI webpage.